Open Source Project Management Software Review

 We are, and always have been, big fans of open source software.
 In our daily workflow at Pelago we use various open source technologies; PHP, MySQL, PostgreSQL, Linux, Apache, Subversion, and many others.
 We primarily use these open source technologies in developing Intervals, our online time, task and project management software, and in designing and developing web sites and web-based applications for our clients.

 When selecting online project management software for your company, not everyone wants to use a hosted pay-per-month app.
 Some would rather download the app and install it on their own server, taking responsibility for the IT aspects of maintaining and serving up the application.
 This blog post is for those people.
-We’ve put together this review of open source project management apps based on our experience building Intervals, along with ten years of designing and building web sites and web-based applications.
+We’ve put together this review of open source project management software based on our experience building Intervals, along with ten years of designing and building web sites and web-based applications.

 Trac